 The two sides’ ships were stunned by the sudden appearance of enemy targets but the HF commander recovered quickly.
 At only 1.5 million kilometers away from the jump point they were well within missile range of the ACF ships.
 The HF commander ordered his missile tubes to rapid fire, and with a two-to-one advantage in battlecruisers and a nearly three-to-one advantage in escorts his throw weight was much higher.
 That and his crews weren’t fighting off the momentary disorientation and nausea from coming out of hyper.

-When she came to, she didn’t know how much time had passed.
-She saw a chief petty officer from Tactical over her.
+When she came to she didn’t know how much time had passed.
+She saw a chief petty officer from her tactical section over her.
 She reached up with her left hand to touch the side of the other woman’s helmet.
-The other woman keyed her suit’s comm and Sykes gave her final order before the medics hauled her away.
+The other woman keyed her suit’s com and Sykes gave her final order before the medics hauled her away.
 “Get this ship home!
 Whatever it takes!
 And give those bastards a bloody nose for their efforts too!”

 Shortly after the medics got her off the secondary bridge the battered ship limped into hyperspace along with her badly mauled consorts.
 Sykes spent the whole journey through hyperspace laid up in a makeshift infirmary in the wardroom with a table doubling as a bed.
-The medics told her that she had several broken ribs, a shattered shoulder socket and she was going to lose her right arm.
+The medics told her that she had several broken ribs on her right side, a shattered right shoulder and she was going to lose her right arm.
 Hours after getting back to Merpon her crew informed her that the HF warships hadn’t pursued them through hyperspace and that her badly mauled squadron, a slightly over-strength division now after losing two of its eight battlecruisers outright, was safely back in ACF space.

 Admiral Moore reached down and picked up the suitcase.
 She laid it in her lap before undoing the clasps on the front.
 She withdrew the deep navy-blue beret that the ACF Space Navy had adopted for ship captains and laid it on the bed where the captain could reach it with her left hand.
 “It might be jumping the gun a little bit, but as soon as you’re up and about and your physical therapy is done, BuPers wants to put a command deck under your feet once BuMed certifies you for active duty.
 They’re giving you your own battlecruiser.
 And I want you in the First Fleet as well.”